betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 ### What software engineers need to understand

 Software engineers working on scientific software can't focus only on the code.
-They must understand the fundamental science and models behind the software to at least some degree in order to effectively collaborate with SEAMs and create truly sustainable software.
+They must understand the fundamental science and models behind the software to at least some degree to effectively collaborate with SEAMs and create truly sustainable software.

 A SEAM is typically focused on the following concerns: